-- path (path) the path to resolve - basepath (path) an optional path to resolve path relative to class outgoing.OpenClosable
+- path (path) the path to resolve - basepath (path) an optional path to resolve path relative to pathlib.Path class outgoing.OpenClosable

-Return type pathlib.Path
+Return type

-Bases: abc.ABC, pydantic.main.BaseModel
+Bases: ABC, BaseModel

 An abstract base class for creating reentrant context managers.
 A concrete subclass must define open() and close() methods; OpenClosable will then define enter and exit methods that keep track of the depth of nested with statements, calling open() and close() only when entering & exiting the outermost with.